Muslim Women in Tech: Daniah Din at Asana

 Posted on Mar 13, 2017

-Muslim Women in Tech is a series of interviews that highlights inspiring powerhouses who are making their mark in the tech industry, detailing the highs and lows from their career journeys.
-They offer insight on the day-to-day demands of this burgeoning and lucrative industry and what it's like to be a Muslim woman in Technology.
+Muslim Women in Tech is a series of interviews that highlights inspiring stories from women in the tech industry, detailing the highs and lows of their career journeys.
+They offer insight on the day-to-day demands of this burgeoning and lucrative industry and what it's like to be a Muslim woman in tech.
 We're kicking off the series with Daniah Din, a 26-year-old Poli-Sci grad who works at Asana.

 How did you decide to get into Sales in the tech industry?